-Having a collapsible dish rack will allow you to air dry your clean dishes overnight and then fold it up and put it out of the way during the day.
+Having a collapsible dish drying rack will allow you to air dry your clean camper dishes overnight and then fold it up and put it out of the way during the day.

 Why buy the collapsible/foldable dish rack: Unless you spend time hand drying your clean dishes, a collapsible dish rack will come in handy to serve its purpose and will take up minimal space in your RV kitchen.

-They also don’t take up much space in the freezer and are easy to clean and reuse.
+They are also great at saving space in the freezer and are easy to clean and reuse.

 Why buy the reusable ice cubes: Sometimes it’s nice to have ice without the bulk and expense of buying a bag.
 These are small, easy to clean and serve their primary purpose of cooling your drink with little difficulty.

 Why buy the pantry roller shelf: The pantry roller shelf is an affordable space saver for your RV kitchen.
-Depending on the space you have and the shelf you purchase you can likely store many of your RV kitchen accessories or pantry items that would otherwise create a mess somewhere else.
+Depending on the space you have and the shelf you purchase you can likely store many of your camper kitchen accessories or pantry storage containers that would otherwise create a mess somewhere else.

 It also stores almost anywhere and its containers can double for drinking cups and bowls if you like.

 Why buy the Magic Bullet: This blender provides a lot of power relative to its power consumption, allows you to use it for many purposes and takes up very little space.

 While we truly appreciate the innovative nature of the previous RV kitchen accessories, there are some things that you simply need to have in your kitchen.
 We won’t go into detail for each of these items.
 Instead, consider this more of a checklist for items you don’t want to forget before heading out on the road.

 Just know, they are also quite common and you can find some of these in convenience stores and truck stops if you happen to forget them!
 We will, however, put a few notes next to items that have special value or purpose to us.